pamosima/network-mcp-docker-suite/README.md

 > **📚 Example Code for Learning & Development**
 > This is a demonstration project showcasing MCP server implementations for network management.
 Intended for educational purposes, testing, and development environments.

 A comprehensive Docker-based suite of Model Context Protocol (MCP) servers for network infrastructure management.
-This example implementation provides Cisco Meraki Dashboard API, NetBox DCIM/IPAM, Cisco Catalyst Center, and IOS XE device management through containerized MCP servers.
+This example implementation provides Cisco Meraki Dashboard API, NetBox DCIM/IPAM, Cisco Catalyst Center, Cisco ThousandEyes, and IOS XE device management through containerized MCP servers.
 Designed for demonstration, learning, and integration with MCP clients like Cursor, LibreChat, and other MCP-enabled applications.

 ## 🎬 Live Demo